 He said, “‘A great disorder is an order.’”

 (I think that might even be an aphorism?)
 The story ends with Rue accusing Margaret of stealing an heirloom watch, which she finds in her couch.

 Michaels’ stories have this oddly appealing voice.
 There’s a detached humor throughout, down to the level of what’s actually happening.
-After writing about “In the Fifties” for the thesis, with it’s odd, list-style narration and its subdued characterization, these more traditional stories helped round out my impressions of Michaels.
+After writing about “In the Fifties” for the thesis, with its list-style narration and its subdued characterization, these more traditional stories helped round out my impression of Michaels.